andrew/ultimate-awesome/README.md

 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
 - [bevy_awesome_prod](https://github.com/Vrixyz/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
-- [awesome-capacitorjs](https://github.com/capawesome-team/awesome-capacitorjs) - ⚡️ A curated list of awesome things related to Capacitor.
 - [awesome-deta](https://github.com/deta/awesome-deta) - Awesome Deta Stuff.
 - [awesome-gpt4-vision](https://github.com/EGCap/awesome-gpt4-vision) - A collection of awesome GPT4 vision use cases.
 - [awesome-internals](https://github.com/ghaiklor/awesome-internals) - A curated list of awesome resources and learning materials in the field of X internals.